AML-Project-Group/impersonation_detection/README.md

 * PCA much more productive.
 Logistic regression score of 97% on test data when using first 10 principal components

-EXPLORING AND SELECTING ML ALGORITHMS (INDIVIDUAL 3)
+EXPLORING AND SELECTING ML ALGORITHMS (INDIVIDUAL 3) - Tim

 REFINING ALGORITHMS (INDIVIDUAL 4)